 - The audience engaged with #MacronLeaks was mainly English-speaking American userbase, rather than French users.
 Their prior interests prominently feature support for Trump and Republican views, as well as more extreme, alt-right narratives.
 This suggests a possible explanation for the scarce success of the disinformation campaign: French users, those more likely to vote in support of Macron, were not mobilized nor significantly engaged in discussing these document leaks.

-The paper, titled “Disinformation and Social Bot Operations in the Run Up to the 2017 French Presidential Election”, is set for publication on August 7, 2017 in the peer-reviewed journal First Monday.
-To learn more about this work, read the preprint paper available on SSRN.
+The paper, titled “Disinformation and Social Bot Operations in the Run Up to the 2017 French Presidential Election”, was published on August 7, 2017 in the peer-reviewed journal First Monday.

 Emilio Ferrara.
 Disinformation and Social Bot Operations in the Run Up to the 2017 French Presidential Election.
 First Monday, 22(8), 2017